-A lot of the time you are dropped off in the center of town, are given a map and are told to meet back at a specific location/time.
-If you’re staying outside the city the bus will take you back to the campsite/hotel at night, otherwise you meet at the bus on the morning (6-8am).
+A lot of the time you are dropped off in the center of town, are given a map, and are told to meet back at a specific location/time.
+If you’re staying outside the city, the bus will take you back to the campsite/hotel at night, otherwise you meet at the bus in the morning (6-8am).

 You will spend a lot of time on the bus—about 40% of the trip.
 Most people say that every second day is spent on the bus and most rides are 6-10 hours long.
 A lot of people spend their time on the bus sleeping off their hangover or socializing.
 The bus stops every few hours at roadside convenience stores and gas stations.